pachyderm/pachyderm/examples/kubeflow/tfjob/README.md

-# Using the Pachyderm S3 Gateway with Kubeflow TFJobs and Tensorflow
+#  Reading and writing to Pachyderm from Kubeflow TFJobs

 ## Introduction